Chionanthus pygmaeus: Characteristics

-This plant is quite variable in appearance, depending on the type of habitat in which it grows.
+This plant is variable in growth habit.
 It is usually a shrub remaining under a meter tall, but at times may grow into a tree 4 to 5 meters in height.
 The branches may grow directly from the sand if totally buried in a dune.
 The dark yellowish-green, leathery leaves are rough in shape and up to 10 centimeters long.
 The petioles may be maroon in color.
 The inflorescence is a panicle of three to six flowers borne in the leaf axils.
 The fragrant flower has four elongated, narrow lobes in its bell-shaped corolla and measures up to 1.5 centimeters long.
 The drooping panicle with many narrow corolla lobes may appear fringelike, hence the plant's common name.
 The fruit is a drupe up to 2.5 centimeters long which ripens purple or brownish.
 The plant reproduces sexually via seed and vegetatively by growing new shoots.
 It resprouts after its aboveground parts are burned away in the fire.
 It is a dioecious species.
 It is probably quite long-lived.